uikit/uikit-site/docs/pages/utility.md

 ## Overflow

-This component provides different classes to modify an element's overflow behavior.
+These utilities provide different classes to modify an element's overflow behavior.

 | Class                 | Description                                                                                                                                      |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|